iandrosov/lwc-language/README.md

-# SFDX Project FortuneTeller App
+# SFDX Project - FortuneTeller App

-This sfdx project is Einstein Language API based app built with Lightning Web Components.
-LWC provides User Interface to test Intent and Sentiment APIs.
+This sfdx project is Einstein Language API app built with Lightning Web Components.
+LWC provides User Interface to test Intent and Sentiment Einstein Platform Services APIs.

-The app is built with Salesforce DX using Lightning Web Components that only available in Spring 19 release. can be used on Spring 19 pre-release developer or Scratch org with API version 45.00.
+The app is built with Salesforce DX using Lightning Web Components that are only available from Spring 19 release, Salesforce API version 45.0 and above.
+The project can be used on Spring 19 pre-release developer or Scratch org with API version 45.00.

 ## Set Up Your Environment
 To use the app need to [signup](https://api.einstein.ai/signup